-After composing myself, I did what I always do, I stopped and talked to the cat owner.
+On the day I was driving to my rehab facility, after composing myself, I did what I always do, I stopped and talked to the cat owner.
 This particular sign really bothered me because it was so nicely done.
 It was obvious to me that it was well made to be used over and over.

 Never knowing the mind set of the people you approach, I was happy to meet this very cool guy named Derek.
 He took my C-SNIP flier and listened to me advise him about how C-SNIP could help him get his mama cat and kittens fixed once the babies were 2 lbs and weaned.

 I kinda jokingly (but seriously) threatened Derek.
-I told him I travel this road at least twice a day and if he didn*t want me bugging him constantly, he would have to take the sign down and wait till he could get the mom and kittens fixed, thereby at least insuring that they would not be reproducing once they got to their new homes
+I told him I travel this road at least twice a day and if he didn’t want me bugging him constantly, he would have to take the sign down and wait till he could get the mom and kittens fixed, thereby at least insuring that they would not be reproducing once they got to their new homes

 Before I left his property, he was out at the curb taking the sign down.

 Derek and I talked a couple times after that.
 He took the cats to C-SNIP and got them all fixed.
-A little while later, I was driving down the road and saw a new sign.
+A little while later, Gina was driving down the road and saw a new sign.
 This one said FIXED KITTENS!

-I was elated.
+When she told me about it, I was elated.
 I called Derek shortly after and he told me that he kept the mama and one kitten, but the other 5 kittens were all in new homes.

 I asked him if he gave them away or asked for some money.
 He said that he asked $20 per kitten.
 This was my suggestion when I first approached him.
-Surely a fixed kitten is worth way more than $20, but making money was not Derek*s intention.
-He was simply trying to make sure that the people taking one of his kittens wasn*t going to haul it straight to a testing lab.
+Surely a fixed kitten is worth way more than $20, but making money was not Derek’s intention.
+He was simply trying to make sure that the people taking one of his kittens wasn’t going to haul it straight to a testing lab.
 And $20 is too much for snake food or dog fighting bait.

 After paying the bill at C-SNIP, he actually was up $5 on the deal.